fg91/learning_cuda/notes/lesson_5/README.md

 3. Kernel: 1 thread per element => enough transactions, suffered from strided write
 4. Kernel: 1 thread per element => enough transactions and profits from coalesce read and write.

 So if the number of useful bytes delivered per transaction is not the problem in the latest kernel, it must the average latency.
-There must be something that keeps the time between transactions "in our pipe" larget than it has to be.
+There must be something that keeps the time between transactions "in our pipe" larger than it has to be.

 The problem is the `__syncthreads()` in our latest kernel!
 One threadblock has 32x32 threads.
 And most of the time they do nothing but waiting for the other 1023 kernels to finish reading from memory!!!
 The more threads in a block, the more time they spend wating for the other threads to reach this barrier on average.